Course - Geodynamics - BA8305

 Course content

-The course is given every second year, next time fall semester 2023.
 Basic theory for dynamic systems with one or many degrees of freedom.
 Wave propagation in elastic media and soils.
 Development of simple spring-dashpot analogs for foundations on soils.
-Earthquake engineering.
-Pile driving.
-Traffic vibrations.
+Other topics included is earthquake engineering, stress wave theory applied on pile driving, traffic induced vibrations and offshore foundations exposed to dynamic loading.
 Parameters for soil dynamics determined by laboratory and field tests.
 Examples of application, partly by Finite Element Methods.

 Learning outcome